 - Barnes & Noble Small Press Department: Barnes & Noble will consider any print-on-demand book for in-store placement if it meets the above listed criteria.
 A sample copy of the book along with a cover letter that includes contact info (name, email address, phone number) and an explanation of why Barnes & Noble should stock the book in their stores (marketing plan, if applicable, etc.) can be sent to: Barnes & Noble, Small Press Dept., 122 Fifth Avenue, New York, NY.
 The Small Press Dept. will make sure the appropriate buyer considers the book.
 They will get back to you in writing to let you know what the buyer decided.

-- In-store Events/Signings: Events and signings are arranged at the local store level at the discretion of the individual store, not by Barnes & Noble buyers.
-But stores will generally expect a book to be listed in the system at the same terms – trade discount, returnable – before considering a book for an in-store event.
+- In-store Events/Signings: Events and signings are arranged at the local store level at the discretion of the individual store.
+Stores will generally expect a book to be listed in the Barnes and Noble purchasing system at the same required terms – trade discount, returnable – before considering a book for an in-store event.